 Saint Peter's College was chartered by a special Act of the Legislature of New Jersey on April 3, 1872.
-Three departments were established at that time for the education of young men: the Collegiate, the Academic or High School (Preparatory) and the Grammar.
-It opened September 2, 1878, at the new Saint Peter's College on Grand Street building (now Shalloe Hall on the campus of Saint Peter's Preparatory school), and first conferred academic degrees on June 25, 1889.
+Three departments were established at that time for the education of young men: the Collegiate, the Academic or High School (Preparatory), and the Grammar.
+It opened on September 2, 1878, at the new Saint Peter's College on Grand Street building (now Shalloe Hall on the campus of Saint Peter's Preparatory school), and first conferred academic degrees on June 25, 1889.

-The Grammar Department was separated from the College in September 1905, and became Manresa Hall (Annual Catalogue, 1918-1919:5).
+The Grammar Department was separated from the College in September 1905 and became Manresa Hall (Annual Catalogue, 1918-1919:5).
 It was named for Manresa, Spain, where the Jesuit founder Saint Ignatius Loyola began his spiritual exercises of prayer.
 The building was on a parcel of the present site of the Jersey City Armory at 269 Summit Avenue (Jesuit College in Jersey City: 2).
-In 1905 the College and the Prep also were "duly recognized by the State Board of Education and registered at Trenton as maintaining a full four years College and Academic Course" (Annual Catalogue, 1906-1907:7).
-They were separately incorporated February 10, 1955 (O'Donnell 21).
+In 1905, the College and the Prep also were "duly recognized by the State Board of Education and registered at Trenton as maintaining a full four years College and Academic Course" (Annual Catalogue, 1906-1907:7).
+They were separately incorporated on February 10, 1955 (O'Donnell 21).

 Saint Peter's College, the Jesuit College of New Jersey, was founded as a liberal arts college for men.
-When classes first started in Jersey City in 1878, seventy-one students originally enrolled in the Preparatory Department.
+When classes started in Jersey City in 1878, seventy-one students originally enrolled in the Preparatory Department.
 That number grew to one hundred and twenty-three by year's end.
-As more students arrived, work began on a new school building, Mulry Hall on Grand and Warren Streets.
+As more students arrived, work began on a new school building, Mulry Hall at Grand and Warren Streets.
 It was dedicated in 1913.

 Saint Peter's College reopened in 1930 in space on the fourth floor of the Chamber of Commerce Building at One Newark Avenue in downtown Jersey City.
 Robert I. Gannon, S.J., was Dean.
-Father Gannon introduced five new Jesuit faculty members who brought a new vigor and outlook to the College, stressing, as their predecessors had done, a strong Catholic liberal arts program, the hallmark of a Jesuit education.
-They were dubbed "the Million Dollar Faculty," and included Dean Gannon, Arthur J. Hohman, S.J., John P. Smith, S.J., Atlee F.X.
+Father Gannon introduced five new Jesuit faculty members who brought new vigor and outlook to the College, stressing, as their predecessors had done, a strong Catholic liberal arts program, the hallmark of a Jesuit education.
+They were dubbed "the Million Dollar Faculty" and included Dean Gannon, Arthur J. Hohman, S.J., John P. Smith, S.J., Atlee F.X.
 Devereux, S.J., and scholastics Messrs.
 William J. Gleason, S.J.
 And Paul J. Swick, S.J.

 The peacock as a symbol for Saint Peter's College was a fitting choice at that time and remains so today.
 The seal of the college was also designed in 1930.
 It was a peacock surmounting a rock, a couple of crossed keys, and the legend in perpetuum.
-The peacock is symbolic of the soul finding immortality after death; the rock symbolizes St. Peter as the "rock" upon which the church was built; the keys represent the keys to heaven, and the words in perpetuum, denote the hope of going on forever (O'Donnell, Jesuit College in Jersey City: 6).
+The peacock is symbolic of the soul finding immortality after death, and the rock symbolizes St. Peter as the "rock" upon which the church was built; the keys represent the keys to heaven, and the words in perpetuum, denote the hope of going on forever (O'Donnell, Jesuit College in Jersey City: 6).